Paul Hammant's Blog: Legacy Application Strangulation : Case Studies

 He’s lamenting not doing a strangler approach to migrating from old to new, as well correctly determining which bits to prioritize (and de-prioritize).

 As mentioned before the nature of URLs make this type of strangulation particularly suitable.
 Going from a C++ design to something more modern is a probably the most encountered case today.
 You could go from Java to Ruby/Rails in the same way, but also from Java to Java if the frameworks in question are not immediately refactorable, and the benefit numerous.
 Indeed, for that particular approach, you might be moving code, sprucing it up, and adding unit tests, rather than rewriting.

 There is an aspect of my previous published “singleton escape plan” that is similar to that, although the lack of strangulation is the key difference as this was an incremental improvement of a functioning application with an aim to avoid replacing it.

 In terms of technologies, you could use a load balancer (as mentioned above), but you could also do this in a more conventional “reverse proxy” style of web technology.
 Apache with suitable modules, as well as HAProxy are both good choices.
-Joshua Gough, in the Agile industry, was part of a web-app replacements effort and detailed links from old app to new one.
+Joshua Gough, in the Agile industry, was part of a web-app replacements effort and detailed links from old app to new one (and vice versa).
 It could be obvious that two applications are in play if you watch the URL, but it may be seamless in experience and aesthetic.
 I prefer something in front of both proxying to old or new appropriately.
 If it isn’t obvious, the very nature of URLs (at least where there are directories in them for subsections of the app) helps give you seams to work with (one at a time), to make for a safe migration from old to new.